Oregon Bicycle Accident Lawyer

 Uninsured Motorist, Underinsured Motorist (UM /UIM) ORS 742.502

-If you do not own a car, some bicycle commuters get signed on as an additional driver to an auto insurance policy so that they do have the extra coverage of personal injury protection (PIP) insurance, even though they rarely, or even never, drive the car, just so that they have this coverage while they on their bicycle (or as a pedestrian).
+If you do not own a car, some bicycle commuters get signed on as an additional driver to an auto insurance policy so that they have the extra coverage of personal injury protection (PIP) insurance (which includes the important wage loss coverage) as well as the Uninsured Motorist and UnderInsured Motorist insurance.

-We are fortunate to have Bicycle Insurance for cyclists right here in Portland.
+We are fortunate to have Bicycle Insurance designed for cyclists right here in Portland.

 Insurance When You Need It